As Stand Up Paddleboards’s have gathered popularity over the recent decade – we’ve made an overlooking article about surfing SUP’s.

 Which type of SUP is meant for Surfing?

 There are many types of SUPs: For Example, A SUP for Yoga, Touring, Fitness, Racing or a Whitewater SUP.
 The best SUP for surfing has a round design around the nose and on the bottom curvature.
 Surf SUP’s are small to medium in height compared to other SUP’s.

 FINS for SUP Surfing

-- Single fin – good for flat water.
-A large fin, but with a Minimal Drag
+- Single fin – suitable for flat water.
+A large fin has a minimal drag

 - 3 – fin Thruster set-up: Good control when turning in the surf.
 Mostly the fins are the same size.